LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Free-energy-methods/README.md

 ## <a name="license"></a>License
 <p align="justify">
 This software is licensed under the GNU General Public License v3.0.
-See the <a href="https://github.com/LESC-Unicamp/Supplementary-materials/blob/main/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/LICENSE"><b>LICENSE</b></a> file for details.
+See the <a href="https://github.com/LESC-Unicamp/Supplementary-materials/blob/main/Phase-behaviour-of-hard-clover-shaped-platelets/Free-energy-methods/LICENSE"><b>LICENSE</b></a> file for details.
 </p>

 ## <a name="overview"></a>Overview
 <p align="justify">
-This NVT/NPT Monte Carlo algorithm was developed to investigate the phase behavior of a system of clover-shaped hard particles, a nonconvex geometry formed by the union of four identical cylinders.
-Because particle interactions are purely hard-core, specialized routines are required to detect overlaps between the cylindrical subunits.
-In this work, we employ a hybrid overlap-detection routine that combines the methods proposed by Ibarra-Avalos <i>et al.</i> (<a href="https://doi.org/10.1080/08927020701191349"><b>Mol.
-Simul.</b>, 33, 505-515, 2007</a>), Orellana <i>et al.</i> (<a href="https://doi.org/10.1140/epje/i2018-11657-0"><b>Eur.
-Phys.
-J. E</b>, 41, 10, 2018</a>), and Lopes <i>et al.</i> (<a href="https://doi.org/10.1063/5.0040942"><b>J. Chem.
-Phys.</b>, 154, 104902, 2021</a>), with a minor modification to the disk–rim overlap test introduced in the latter.
-The algorithm also implements Widom’s particle insertion method to compute the excess chemical potential.
-In addition, simulations may be performed in the presence of an external orientational field that aligns the particles’ principal symmetry axis along a preferred direction.

 </p>

 frenkel-Mulder: https://doi.org/10.1080/00268978500101971
 frenkel-ladd: https://doi.org/10.1063/1.448024

 <p align="justify">
-  For illustration, the <strong>isotropic fluid phase</strong> (observed during compression runs) and the <strong>lamello–columnar phase</strong> (observed during expansion runs) are shown below.
-The animations were generated using <a href="https://www.ovito.org/" target="_blank">OVITO</a>.
+  For illustration,
 </p>

 | | | | |